rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 1) To be used for constructing curve fragments to be reconstructed
 2) To be used as confirmation views to vote for 3D curve hypotheses

-For purpose (1), you will want your edges to have very low threshold, so that geometric consistency be used as a robust filter by the symbolic edge linker / curve fragment extractor below.
+For purpose (1), you will want your edges to have very low threshold (high recall), so that geometric consistency be used as a robust filter by the symbolic edge linker / curve fragment extractor below.
 This is to pick up faint but geometrically salient constrast curves, for instance.
+Leaving the work for the goemetric filter also has the advantage of not requiring you to tune the threshold - just leave it very low.

 For purpose (2), you will want less clutter.
 This can be tuned using ground-truth validation experiments.

+From experiments we found out two edge detector parameters are most relevant:
+- sigma (neighborhod filter size)
+- threshold (constrast)

+The sigma parameter must be low to avoid localization error; we typically use 2 in practice, sometimes 3 for noisy images.
+Our paper mentions we have used xx.

+A typical low threshold for forming curve fragments is 0.2.
+You may increase this in order to avoid the linking stage being too slow, but qualitatively this fixed threshold has worked for many datasets for purpose (1) above.

+For purpose (2), we suggest sigma at most 2, and a higher threshold.
+Our datasets use:

 ## Curve fragment (linked edges) information